taysta/TaystJK/japro_docs.md

 	sv_autoRaceDemo	0 //Requires custom server executable with "svrecord" command. sv_demoPreRecord 15000 // If not 0, how many milliseconds of past packets should be stored so demos can be retroactively recorded for that duration? sv_demoPreRecordKeyframeDistance 5000 // A demo can only start with a gamestate and full non-delta snapshot.
 How often should we save such a gamestate message?
-The shorter the distance, the more precisely the pre-record duration will be kept, but also the higher the RAM usage and regularity of non-delta frames being sent to the clients.
+The shorter the distance, the more precisely the pre-record duration will be kept, but also the higher the RAM usage and regularity of non-delta frames being sent to the clients. sv_demoWriteMeta 1 // Enables writing metadata to demos, which can be set by the server/game.
+This is invisible to normal clients and can be used for storing information about when the demo was recorded, start of the recording, and so on.

 #### Bots
 	bot_nochat			0